MollicMeyer/NCSS_Characterization_Analysis/NCSS_R.md

 ### Code to import NCSS characterization pedons, clean dataset, create visualizations, and perform statistics.
 ### R 3.5.1
 #### This script was my exploratory analysis for a paper I'm currently working on.
-#### Temporal Dynamics of the Tama Soil Series: A Mandate for Reevaluation of the Central Series Concept Currently being edited
+#### Temporal Dynamics of the Tama Soil Series: A Mandate for Reevaluation of the Central Series Concept (currently being edited)

 ```
 ## Load Library